CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Reproducibility

-The above ELBO defines the optimization objective for CLUTR.
-As we mentioned earlier, it is difficult to train a UED teacher while jointly optimizing both the curriculum and task representations.
+We share the details of this derivation in Section~\ref{app:formulation} of the Appendix.
+The above ELBO (Eq.\ref{eqn:clutr-elbo}) defines the optimization objective for CLUTR, which can be seen as optimizing the VAE objective with a regret-based regularization term and vice versa.
+As previously discussed, it is difficult to train a UED teacher while jointly optimizing for both the curriculum and task representations.
 Hence we propose a two-level optimization for CLUTR.
-First, we pretrain a VAE to learn unsupervised task representations and then we optimize for regret to generate curriculum, keeping the representations fixed.
-We empirically compare this two-level optimization to jointly optimizing the objective in Eq.\ref{eqn:clutr-elbo} (Section~\ref{sec:exp-finetune-vae}).
+First, we pretrain a VAE to learn unsupervised task representations, and then in the curriculum learning phase, we optimize for regret to generate the curriculum while keeping the VAE fixed.
+In Section~\ref{sec:exp-finetune-vae}, we empirically show that this two-level optimization performs better than the joint optimization of Eq.\ref{eqn:clutr-elbo}, i.e., finetuning the VAE decoder with the regret loss during the curriculum learning phase.